-Module Title Introduction to Ancient Greek Philosophy Module Convenor I. Kalogerakos Description The course introduces students to the main theories of the major figures of ancient Greek philosophy from its beginning until late antiquity.
+Module Title Introduction to Ancient Greek Philosophy Module Convenor I. Kalogerakos

+Description The course introduces students to the main theories of the major figures of ancient Greek philosophy from its beginning until late antiquity.
 In particular, it examines: a) the notion, significance, as well as the periods of ancient Greek philosophy; the sources for ancient Greek philosophy; the origin of philosophy and its forerunners; the themes of ancient Greek philosophy; b) the historical development of ancient Greek philosophy: early Greek Philosophy (Presocratics and Sophists); Attic Philosophy (Socrates, Plato, Aristotle); minor Socratics; Hellenistic philosophy (Epicureans, Stoics, Sceptics); philosophy of Late Antiquity (Middle Platonism and Neoplatonism).
+Upon completion of the course, students should have understood the basic tenets of ancient Greek philosophy and have become familiar with the main theories of its important representatives.

-Code: 65ΦΣ12 TC: 3 ECTS: 4 Category: CO Hours: 3 -------------- ------- --------- -------------- ----------
+Code: 65ΦΣ12 TC: 3 ECTS: 4 Category: CO Hours: 3 -------------- ------- --------- -------------- ---------- --